anegg0/gr0wing-hugo/content/posts/2012-08-02-free-and-homeless-the-experiment-part-9.md

   </p>
 </div>

-Going homeless rids you of those trouble, if you&#8217;re thoughtful (I got my administrative mail managed by an accountant).
+Going homeless rids you of those trouble, if you're thoughtful (I got my administrative mail managed by an accountant).

 &nbsp;

 &nbsp;

-There are other things you don&#8217;t have to worry about if you give up your appartment.
+There are other things you don't have to worry about if you give up your appartment.

 Take the neighbors, for example, the morons upstairs that like to blast Euro-dance on Sunday afternoons?
 No need to retaliate, anymore.